 Each day, every child is required to bring to school a portion of cut fresh fruit or vegetables.
 During the morning session classes stop work for a small break to eat their fruit before returning to learning.
-Thank you to Woolworths at the Valley who provide free fruit buckets for each class and Catherine who delivers the fruit.

 DENTAL HEALTH

 The Department of Health Dental Clinic visits our school.
 Prior notification for access will be given so as to allow you to give permission for your child/children to be checked and any work to be carried out.
 Contact phone number for the Dental IS 49 729362 (when on site) or Oral Health 49 621440 (all other times)